Delta model

 Delta model (after the Greek letter Delta, standing for transformation and change) is a customer-based approach to strategic management.
 Compared to a philosophical focus on the characteristics of a product (product economics), the model is based on consumer economics.
-The aim is to create a very strong bond between the company and customer.
+The aim is to create a very strong bond between the company and its customer or its complementors (other products and services in the same business ecosystem).
 The customer-centric model was developed by Dean Wilde and Arnoldo Hax.
 The model was first thought about at a confab of alumni that took place at Massachusetts Institute of Technology (MIT).
 The development of the delta model created a large amount of research into the drivers of sustainable profitability for businesses.

-Why Arnoldo C.Hax created the "Delta model"
+Why Dean L Wilde II and Arnoldo C.Hax created the "Delta model"

 The unique set of frameworks and methodologies, grew from the fact that changes in the world of business were so enormous that existing managerial frameworks had become invalid or incomplete.
-These huge advancements were caused by the internet.
+They failed to explain the success of many products or services.
+For example, Microsoft's Windows product was neither low cost, nor had unique features, so why has it been so successful.
+These huge advancements were further magnified by the internet.
 The internet created a huge potential for communication and the incredible technology surrounding e- business and e-commerce enabled completely new business approaches.
-The idea was to get companies to stop focusing so strongly on competitors but to focus their strategies more around the customer.
+The idea was to get companies to stop focusing so strongly on competitors but to focus their strategies more around the customer and complementor.